alexander-ratzan/2020-NeuroAnalysis-Project/README.md

 # 🧠 NeuroAnalysis Project 🧠

 Throughout the summer of 2020 I spent a significant amount of time doing my own neuroscience research.
 This mainly consisted of first educating myself further about how neuro-imaging and neuro-imaging analysis works and then moving onto exploratory analysis of where to find datasets and how to load/analyze them.
-I quickly came across several packages such as nilearn and brainiak and incorporated them with already known machine learning packages (sci-kit learn) and other built in Python statistical analysis tools.
+I quickly came across several packages such as nilearn and brainiak and incorporated them with already known machine learning packages (sci-kit learn) and other built in Python statistical analysis tools to complete this project.

 ##